smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.7.2 =
+Fixed an Account Attribute scoping bug: when multiple blocks displayed the same attribute on a page (e.g., first name in the header and on the profile page), updating the data no longer applies the first block’s prefix/postfix to all others.
+Each instance now retains its own settings.

 = 1.7.1 =
 - General tab tidy-up — settings are now grouped in a clearer order.
 - New switch: Hide **“Powered by Gatey”** text (enabled by default, so the link stays hidden unless you turn it off).